unlhcc/r-novice-gapminder/_episodes/08-data-subsetting.md

 ~~~
 {: .output}

-Skipping elements will not remove the level
+We can even exclude elements just like we did before.
+However, note that skipping elements will not remove the level
 even if no more of that category exists in the factor: